tasinhoque/nachos-offline/README.md

        pages allocated in this loop and return failure.
     3. If the allocation is successful, increment numPages variable.
     4. Return success.

+### Task 3:  Implement the system calls (exec, join, and exit, also documented in syscall.h).

+- Data structures Used:
+	1.	`ChildrenExitStatus`: A HashMap where every child's exit status is saved.
+	2.	`StatusLock`: A lock variable.
+	3.	`children`: A linkList of user processes.
+	4.  `childProcessStatus`: A hashmap for ever process for its children status.

+- userprog.UserProcess#handleExec():

+	We passed three parameters here.
+    - the Memory address of the file
+    - number of argument
+    - the memory address for fetching the arguments

+	1. For handling the execution, first it gets the filename from virtualMemory that is to be executed.
+	2. Next, fetches all the arguments from the virtualMemory.
+	3. Create a new UserProcess thread .
+	4. Execute the newly created UserProcess thread by passing the filename and arguments.
+	5. Make the current thread as the parent thread of this newly created thread and add this new thread to be the children list.
+	6. Return the id of the newly created thread.

+- userprog.UserProcess#handleJoin():

+	handleJoin() receives two parameters.
+  - the process for  joining
+  - the memory address where it's exitStatus will be saved

+	1. Current process  searches through it's children table for the process passed as argument
+	2. If the child is found, the join  function is called upon from thread
+	3. After that, we remove the child from its parent's children list
+	4. We fetch Child's ExitStatus from  the ChildrenExitStatus
+	5. We write the child's ExitStatus to the  virtual memory address that was passed as function argument

+- userprog.UserProcess#handleExit():

+	handleExit() function receives a parameter of exitStatus of the  process that is to be passed to its parent process.

+	1. If the parent process is not null, we put the status of this thread in the childProcessStatus hashmap of its parent.
+	2. Release any resource allotted by loadSection.
+	3. Remove it's child processes and set their parent to be null
+	4. If the process is root, we terminate it by terminating kernel else  we finish the thread and return.